 FORMERLY ENGLISH, FORMERLY EXTANT

 The Red Lion in Silver Lake began existence in 1959 as an English pub before transforming into a faux-Bavarian gasthaus in 1963.
 In fact, the “Red Lion” is by far the most popular pub name in the UK.
 While the biergarten and middle room are appropriately Germanic, the original section, downstairs, still retains an air of Englishness.
-Gone but not forgotten are Royal Claytons (said, in 2012, to be relocating to the Arcade Building), The British & Dominion Social Club, and the Tudor House.
+Gone but not forgotten are Royal Claytons (UPDATE: re-opened as Claytons Public House in the Historic Core), The British & Dominion Social Club, and the Tudor House.